AlenaPalasionak/coworking_space_reservation_app/README.md

 ### List of endpoints:

-🏢 GET all Coworkings -
+🏢 GET all Coworking Spaces
 http://localhost:8080/api/coworking-spaces

 📭 POST add a Coworking